remmertjack/Clustering-Ball-Players-1/README.md

 the number of clusters, then randomly select a number of observations as the initial cluster centers.
-Third, we assign each observation to a cluster based on the Euclidean distance between the observation and the centroid, center of cluster.
+Third, we assign each observation to a cluster based on the Euclidean distance between the observation and the centroid.
 Then update the cluster centroid with the new mean.
 Lastly, we iterate and assign each observation to a cluster, updating the cluster centers until we have minimized the total within-cluster variances.
-The more general method is K- Medoids, which minimizes the sum of dissimilarities between points labeled to be in a cluster and a point designated as the center of that cluster in the same general process.
-Additionally, K-Medoids tends to be non-sensitive to outliers and reduces noises versus k-Means because it uses the median rather than the mean.
-Thus, in contrast to the K-means algorithm, K-Medoids chooses datapoints as centers.
+The more general method is K-Medoids, which minimizes the sum of dissimilarities between points labeled to be in a cluster and a point designated as the center of that cluster in the same general process.
+Additionally, K-Medoids tends to be non-sensitive to outliers and reduces noise versus K-Means because it uses the median rather than the mean.
+Lastly, in contrast to the K-means algorithm, K-Medoids chooses datapoints as centers.

 For K-means, I leveraged R’s NbClust package, which evaluates a